 Table 17.
-Avoidable factors, missed opportunities and substandard care

-With regards to patient orientated factors there were less avoidable factors identified as the previous triennium, and less cases where there were no antenatal care.
+Avoidable factors, missed opportunities and substandard care and less cases where there were no antenatal care.
 This shows that women continued to seek care for their pregnancies despite the pandemic.
 Delay seeking help 47 (16.6%) was the most common factor followed by declining medical advice 21 (7%).